-- \ For survivors that are re-integrated from a residential setting, MoSVY is the responsible authority to manage the re-integration.
-MoSVY considers reintegration successful and the case closed if: - Relationship between the family and the reintegrated person are stable and sustainable - The economic situation of the family is stable and they can survive by themselves. - The reintegrated person can participate in the usual and regular daily activities such as schooling, income (inside or outside of the house), getting vocational training and so on. - There is enough proof indicating that the reintegrated person is both economically and psycho-socially stable.
+\ For survivors that are re-integrated from a residential setting, MoSVY is the responsible authority to manage the re-integration.
+MoSVY considers reintegration successful and the case closed if:

+- Relationship between the family and the reintegrated person are stable and sustainable - The economic situation of the family is stable and they can survive by themselves. - The reintegrated person can participate in the usual and regular daily activities such as schooling, income (inside or outside of the house), getting vocational training and so on. - There is enough proof indicating that the reintegrated person is both economically and psycho-socially stable.

-Ministry of Women's Affairs
+New Building of Ministry of Women's Affairs

-Trung Morn Street, Phum Dam Nak Thom III Sangkat Steung Meanchey, Khan Meanchey, Phnom Penh, P.O.
-Box 1158
+Street 55P, Dormnaktom III Villeage Sangkat Stung Meancheay, Khan Meanchey Phnom Penh, Kingdom of Cambodia P.O.Box 1158